LogoLogo

 When set to visible, the element is fully visible on the page and takes up space in the layout as usual.

-The element is not visible on the page, but it still takes up the same space in the layout as if it were visible.
-It’s just hidden from view.
+When set to invisible, the element is not visible on the page and takes up space in the layout as usual.

 Layout UI in Elements